eemuston/bamlaa_app/README.md

-# 🧠 Projekti: Bamlaa.fi

-## 🎯 Projektin idea:
-Stadinslangin opettamiseen keskittyvä verkkosivusto, jossa on sekä julkinen käyttöliittymä että hallintapaneeli.
-Kohderyhmänä slangista kiinnostuneet, slangin opiskelijat, devaajat ja mahdollisesti yhteisö (foorumin kautta).

-## 🖥️ Julkinen käyttöliittymä (Public Interface)
-✅ Päivän sana
-Näytetään etusivulla – random sana päädatabasesta.

-✅ Harjoittelu quiz
-Näytetään joko suomenkielinen tai slangisana ja neljä vaihtoehtoa, joista valitaan oikea käännös.

-✅ Sanaston selaus (optional)
-Lista kaikista päädatabasen sanoista.

-✅ Sanojen ehdotuslomake
-Lomake, jolla käyttäjät voivat ehdottaa uusia slangisanoja tai niiden käyttötapoja.

-✅ API-dokumentaatio näkymä
-/api/words GET–rajapinta avoimena muille projekteille.
-Selkeä kuvaus: miten käyttää, esimerkkikyselyt jne.

-## 🔒 Admin dashboard
-🔧 Kirjautuminen tokenilla / piilotettu route

-✏️ Uusien quiz-sanojen lisäys quiz-databaselle

-✅ Sanaehdotusten hyväksyminen
-→ siirretään sana päädatabaseen
-→ poistetaan sana ehdotusdatabasesta

-❌ Sanaehdotuksen hylkääminen
-→ sana poistetaan ehdotusdatabasesta

-## 🗃️ Tietokannat (MongoDB Atlas)
-words (päädatabase hyväksytyille sanoille)
- – Sana, suomennos, käyttöesimerkki

-suggestions (käyttäjien ehdotukset)
- – Sana, suomennos, käyttöesimerkki

-users

-## 🧱 Teknologiat
-Frontend: React + Vite

-Backend: Node.js + Express

-Tietokanta: MongoDB Atlas

-Auth (admin): JWT-token

-Deployment: Vercel (frontend) + Render / Railway / Fly.io (backend)
+# 🧠 Bamlaa.fi

+## 🎯 Project Idea

+**Bamlaa.fi** is a web application focused on teaching *Stadin Slangi* (Helsinki slang).
+It includes both a public-facing interface and an admin dashboard.

+**Target users:** Slang enthusiasts, students, developers, and potentially a broader community (via forum integration).

+## 🖥️ Public Interface

+- ✅ **Word of the Day**
+  Displays a random word from the main database on the homepage.

+- ✅ **Practice Quiz**
+  Users are shown either a Finnish or slang word and must choose the correct translation from four options.

+- ✅ **Vocabulary Browser**
+  A list of all approved slang words from the main database.

+- ✅ **Word Suggestion Form**
+  Allows users to submit new slang words or usage examples.

+- ✅ **API Documentation View**
+  Public GET endpoint at `/api/words` for use in external projects.
+  Includes usage instructions and example queries.

+## 🔒 Admin Dashboard

+- 🔧 **Token-based Login / Hidden Route**

+- ✏️ **Add New Quiz Words**
+  Admins can add new words to the quiz-specific database.

+- ✅ **Approve Word Suggestions**
+  - Moves the word to the main database
+  - Deletes it from the suggestions database

+- ❌ **Reject Word Suggestions**
+  - Deletes the word from the suggestions database

+## 🗃️ Databases (MongoDB Atlas)

+- `words` – Approved slang words
+  - Fields: word, translation, usage example

+- `suggestions` – User-submitted suggestions
+  - Fields: word, translation, usage example

+- `users` – Admin user data

+## 🧱 Technologies Used

+- **Frontend:** React + Vite
+- **Backend:** Node.js + Express
+- **Database:** MongoDB Atlas
+- **Authentication:** JWT token (admin login)